 NOTE: To remove the paper backing, it can help to use small, sharp scissors to make a small score line in the paper.
 Just a very light scratch.
 It gives you an easier place to lift and pull away the paper.
 Trying to peel the fabric away from the paper at the edges can cause your fabric to fray.

 - Position your appliqué tea cups, saucers and spoons in the centers of each pocket section.
 Follow our diagram or create your own.

-- If your follow our design, don’t forget you need to overlay and stitch the small rounded flower appliqué on the the teacup to the left of center.
+- If you follow our design, don’t forget you need to first overlay and stitch the small rounded flower appliqué on the the teacup to the left of center.